heydido/MLProjectTemplate/README.md

    1. `template.py`: update the project name and add more files/folders [Optional]
    2. the project folder `(src/project_name)` to `(src/YourProjectName)`
    3. README
-   4. `requirements.txt` with your project dependencies
+   4. `pyproject.toml` with your project dependencies
-   5. `setup.py` with your/your project details
-5. Create a virtual environment using setup.sh:
+5. Create a virtual environment using poetry:
     ```
-    bash setup.sh
+    poetry install
     ```
 6. Activate the virtual environment (optional, if not done in step 6):
     ```
-    source activate ./venv
+    poetry shell
     ```
 ----
 ## Workflow: